Amenability, definable groups, and automorphism groups: Introduction

 \begin{thm} Let $G$ be a topological group definable in a structure $M$.
 Assume that $G$ has a basis of open neighborhoods of $e$ consisting of definable, open subgroups.
 If $G$ is definably topologically amenable, then ${G^*}^{00}_{\defi,\topo}={G^*}^{000}_{\defi,\topo}$. \end{thm}

 This implies Conjecture \ref{con: conjecture from KrPi} in its full generality and Conjecture \ref{con: topological version of the conjecture from KrPi} for groups possessing a basis of open neighborhoods of $e$ consisting of open subgroups (which is strong enough for an application in Section \ref{section:amenability of Aut(M)}, namely to prove Theorem \ref{thm: the main result of the paper}).
-The main tool in our proof is the technique invented in \cite{MaWa} for understanding approximate subgroups.
-In fact, first we prove Conjecture \ref{con: conjecture from KrPi} assuming that predicates for all subsets of $G$ are in the language, and then extend this argument to show Conjecture \ref{con: topological version of the conjecture from KrPi} under the assumption that there is a basis of open neighborhoods of $e$ consisting of open subgroups.
+The main tool in our proof is a technique from \cite{MaWa} for understanding ``approximate subgroups''.
+In the context of a definable, definably amenable group $G$ in an $\omega^+$-saturated structure, and a definable subset $X$ of $G$ with positive measure, they construct a chain of symmetric, generic, definable subsets $Y_{1} \supseteq Y_{2} \supseteq \dots$ of $(XX^{-1})^{4}$ such that $Y_{i+1}^{2}\subseteq Y_{i}$ for all $i$.
+With additional properties this is sometimes called a (definable) Bourgain system.
+This is motivated by Theorem 3.5 of \cite{Hr}, and uses ideas of Sanders \cite{Sa}.
+We will adapt the technique to more general contexts, in particular to topological groups, dropping the $\omega^+$-saturation requirement.
+We first prove Conjecture \ref{con: conjecture from KrPi} assuming that predicates for all subsets of $G$ are in the language, and then extend this argument to show Conjecture \ref{con: topological version of the conjecture from KrPi} under the assumption that there is a basis of open neighborhoods of $e$ consisting of open subgroups.
 We consider these special cases of Theorem \ref{thm: main theorem in Section 2}, because they can be obtained by a simplification of the argument from \cite{MaWa} and make the main ideas more transparent.
 Then we use the full power of the argument from \cite{MaWa} together with some new arguments to prove Theorem \ref{thm: main theorem in Section 2}.